c-sanders/AutoconfMacro-BisonSkeleton/README_GNU_Autotools.md

 ### 2.1) Non configurable macros.

 Consider the definition of the following non configurable GNU Autoconf macro.
+It implements a hypothetical macro which can be used to inform a configuration/build system, of the programming language which any plugins will be implemented in.

 ```
 01 AC_DEFUN(